AzugBe/azugbe.github.io/_posts/events/2024-04-25---demystifying-defender-for-servers.md

 author: ["Kris van der Mast"]
 ---

+In our fourth session of the year, we'll have a session that focuses on demystifying defender for servers and a session on howto AI on your data.
+See you there?

 ## Agenda

 ### Demystifying Defender for Server and management capabilities on Azure Virtual Machines